kschlichter/Home-Assistant-Inovelli-Effects-and-Colors/README.md

     - effect: (string) Where older devices don't support a new effect, that effect has been mapped to something that is supported.
     - brightness: (integer 1 – 10) Sets the brightness of the LED's effect
     - color: (int or string) Sets color of LED effect and must be one of: "Off", Red, Orange, Lemon, Yellow, Lime, Green, Cyan, Teal, Blue, Purple, Magenta, Light Pink, Pink, Hot Pink, White
+        Color sets like "all usa" cannot be used with effects.
+I can't think of a way to get all 7 LEDs synchronized for effects like "pulse" or "chase".

 ## Notification effect examples: